-All salamanders lay eggs, with one exception.
-The fire salamander has live offspring and gives birth to 10 to 30 young at one time, according to the San Diego Zoo.
 Depending on the species, other salamanders lay up to 450 eggs at a time.
 The Santa Cruz long-toed salamander, for example, lays 200 to 400 eggs at a time according to the ADW.

 Spiny salamanders guard their eggs by curling their bodies around them.
 They also turn them over from time to time.
 Some newts wrap leaves around each egg to keep them safe.

 Salamander eggs are clear and jelly-like, much like frog eggs.
 In fact, baby salamanders are just like baby frogs; their eggs are laid in water and the young are born without legs.
 Young salamanders in the larval stage are called efts, according to the San Diego Zoo.
 They resemble tadpoles, and as they get older, they grow legs.